MOHITEhere/Excel_sales_executive_project/README.md

 ## Key Learnings

-- Advanced Excel dashboard design with multiple views
-- Slicer and Pivot Table integration across sheets
+- Pivot Table design and slicer integration across multiple dashboards in one sheet
+- VBA macro to dynamically link and unlink Pivot Tables from a shared slicer
-- VBA automation for dynamic dashboard control
+- Checkbox-to-cell linking for interactive dashboard control
-- Data visualization best practices in Excel

----

-## Use Cases

-- Sales performance tracking and reporting
-- Interview portfolio project demonstrating Excel + VBA skills
-- Template for business reporting dashboards
+- Performance KPI design: absolute sales, target hit %, and gap analysis

 ---